Diffchecker

 • Tomcat server.xml comparisons

-SOAP and XML-RPC payloads are verbose by nature, which makes text diff unusable.
-Semantic XML comparison cuts through the noise and shows only the fields that changed.
+SOAP and XML-RPC payloads are verbose by nature, which makes a text diff unusable.
+Semantic comparison cuts through the noise and shows only the fields that changed.

 • SOAP request and response diffs